Skip to main content

 With the consent of the parent or guardian, every child can theoretically open their own checking account.
 However, banks are required by law to keep this account on a credit basis.

-It is not possible to overdraw/debt a so-called "child account".
+It is not possible to overdraw a so-called "child account"/cause debts.

 How can I manage my checking account?

-All the providers in our list have online banking.
-This makes financial management much easier for individuals.
+All providers in our list have online banking.
+This makes financial management much easier for private individuals.
 You don't have to go to the bank for every change and can make transfers from the comfort of your couch.
-All you need is a working smartphone or a PC/laptop.
+All you need is a functioning smartphone or PC/laptop.

 How many current accounts may one have?

 Good news for all bank customers!
-There are no limits to the number of current accounts.
-Whether you want to have 1, 2 or 100 accounts: everything is legal.
+There are no limits to the number of current accounts you can have.
+Whether you want 1, 2 or 100 accounts: everything is legal.

 In many life situations, multiple checking accounts are recommended: For example, if you want to manage finances separately in a relationship, for efficient income control or simply to keep better track of your money.